crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that could lead to a ``Can't handle Symbol`` error when using views which are defined with column aliases.

 - Fixed a regression that led to ``max`` aggregations on columns of type ``double precision`` or ``real`` to return ``null`` instead of ``0.0`` if all aggregated values are ``0.0``.